Chinese woman with mystery virus quarantined in Thailand

 READ: Chinese man warded with pneumonia after travel to Wuhan not linked to outbreak in China, says MOH

+WHO has not recommended any specific measures for travellers or restrictions on trade with China, but stressed Monday it was taking the situation seriously.

+"Given developments, WHO Director-General Dr Tedros Adhanom Ghebreyesus will consult with Emergency Committee members and could call for a meeting of the committee on short notice," it said in a statement.

-The Chinese outbreak of pneumonia appeared to be linked to a single seafood market in Wuhan and had not so far spread beyond there, the World Health Organisation said on Sunday.
+The Chinese outbreak of pneumonia appears to be linked to a single seafood market in Wuhan.

 Huanan Seafood Wholesale Market in the city centre - where multiple pneumonia patients worked - is still cordoned off after being shut down on Jan 1.